 Yacht Isabela II sailing in the Galapagos Islands, Ecuador

-What kinds of ships sail in the Galapagos Islands?
+What types of Expedition Vessels Sail in the Galapagos Islands?

 There are eight categories of ships that correspond to various size measurements.
 These go as follows: